ronniegeraghty/azure-cpp-sample/README.md

   ```
 ### Setup CMakeLists.txt file
 - Now open the `CMakeLists.txt` file in your text editor and delete any contents inside it.
-- To set up a extremely basic CMake project add the following to your `CMakeLists.txt` file:
+- To set up a extremely basic CMake project, replace the contents of your `CMakeLists.txt` file with the following:
 ```cmake
 cmake_minimum_required(VERSION 3.30.0)
 project(azure_sample VERSION 0.1.0 LANGUAGES C CXX)

 add_executable(azure_sample main.cpp)
 ```
-- To test our project setup so far lets also open our `main.cpp` file and add the following hello world code:
+- To test our project setup so far lets also open our `main.cpp` file and replace it's contents with the following hello world code:
 ```cpp
 #include <iostream>